TABLEALL

 “There were moments where I was close to killing myself,” he confesses.

 The word about Okuda’s talent gradually spread, luring more and more gourmands to visit.
-In 2008, it won the highest honor of three stars from the Michelin Guide when it published the first Tokyo edition.
+In 2008, it won the highest honor of three stars from the global guide when it published the first Tokyo edition.
 The restaurant has continued to win three stars every year since then.

 He later opened a sister restaurant, Ginza Okuda in 2011, and Paris Okuda in France in 2013.
 When he was in Paris for his restaurant’s opening, he had the chance to meet with Alain Ducasse who would jokingly ask the Japanese chef not to take away his clients from him.